 When replacing the windows or siding in your home, there are plenty of choices to be made.
 Beyond the trim and frame colors or the styles of windows you are choosing for the various areas of your home, there are also accessories and advanced stylings to consider.
 One popular accessory you may wish to include with your new windows are decorative shutters.

 Exterior home shutters have a long history.
-They were once purely functional, but today, shutters are often aesthetic accessory providing a compliment to your replacement windows.
+They were once purely functional, but today, shutters are often aesthetic accessory providing a compliment to your dual or triple pane replacement windows.
 Although, some still serve practical purposes.

 The right louvered shutters can serve as a welcome source of shading at times of the day when a room is bathed in light.
 When it comes to materials and styles, you’ll have a nearly overwhelming selection of choices.
 When choosing new or replacement exterior home shutters keep the following tips in mind.